|

 - Do not steal documents

-- Create records of how documents were obtained if risk that
+- Create records of how documents were obtained if risk that confidentiality/theft of documents will be an issue

 - Create a journal documenting meetings, relevant statements, etc.